KnapsackPro/docs.knapsackpro.com/_posts/2019-09-16-how-to-run-rspec-on-github-actions-for-ruby-on-rails-app-using-parallel-jobs.md

 If you would like to better understand how Queue Mode works in Knapsack Pro and what else problems it solves you will find a few useful information in below video.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hUEB1XDKEFY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Also check out another article describing the [parallelisation setup for GitHub Actions for Rails with MySQL, Redis and Elasticsearch](/2019/github-actions-ci-config-for-ruby-on-rails-project-with-mysql-redis-elasticsearch-how-to-run-parallel-tests).
+By the way, if you are currently considering moving to GitHub Actions, definitely check out our [Comparison of GitHub Actions to other CI solutions](https://knapsackpro.com/ci_comparisons?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=how-to-run-rspec-on-github-actions-for-ruby-on-rails-app-using-parallel-jobs#github-actions).

 I hope you find this helpful.